jharwell/jharwell.github.io/content/project/fordyca/index.md

   overall task, etc.), does the same demonstrate more emergent intelligence than if you only give it a few ways to accomplish the same task ?
 Short answer:
   _yes_, long answer: [AAMAS2020]({{<ref "publication/harwell-2020-a">}}).

+- Can swarms exhibiting emergent collective behaviors (which are inherently non-linear) be modeled using linear models, which are often much simpler and easier to understand that non-linear models of the same behavior?
+Short
+  answer: _yes_, long answer [AURO2021]({{<ref "publication/harwell-2021-b">}}).

 This project relies heavily on [SIERRA]({{<ref "project/sierra">}}) for running experiments and processing results.